 Either way, Trump will generate a lot of fratricidal attacks against genuine Republicans and conservatives, rather than focus on Democrats.
 However, I also believe that Trump will force the other Republicans to sharpen their message, and they will be stronger candidates as a result of Trump’s challenge.

-Can the nation survive four more years of Obama’s failed domestic and foreign policies?
+Can the nation survive four more years of Obama’s failed domestic and foreign policies under a Clinton regime?

 If Trump becomes the nominee, he could defeat Clinton because she is a very weak and vulnerable candidate.
-Of course, if Clinton is indicted, the most likely alternative ticket would be the rise of Joe Biden and Elizabeth Warren at the Demo convention, and that will pose a much more formidable opponent for any GOP nominee.
+Of course, if Clinton is indicted, the most likely alternative ticket would be the rise of Joe Biden and Elizabeth Warren at the Demo convention, and that will pose a much more formidable opponent for any GOP nominee, including Trump.

 So who is Trump?